bradenbest/dollarsign/README.md

     $ command

+means

-means "enter "command" into a terminal"
+    enter "command" into a terminal

+not

-not "enter "$ command" into a terminal"
+    enter "$ command" into a terminal

-Install this with
+Install with

     $ sudo make install

 and it will work either way.

+    $ echo hello world
+    $ $ echo hello world
+    $ $ $ echo hello world
+    [ad nauseam]